bgoonz/docs-collection/github/github/administering-a-repository/managing-repository-settings/classifying-your-repository-with-topics.md

 ---
 title: Classifying your repository with topics
-intro: 'To help other people find and contribute to your project, you can add topics to your repository related to your project''s intended purpose, subject area, affinity groups, or other important qualities.'
+intro: "To help other people find and contribute to your project, you can add topics to your repository related to your project's intended purpose, subject area, affinity groups, or other important qualities."
 redirect_from:
   - /articles/about-topics/
   - /articles/classifying-your-repository-with-topics
   - /github/administering-a-repository/classifying-your-repository-with-topics
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Classify with topics
 ---

 ## About topics

 With topics, you can explore repositories in a particular subject area, find projects to contribute to, and discover new solutions to a specific problem.
 Topics appear on the main page of a repository.
 You can click a topic name to {% ifversion fpt %}see related topics and a list of other repositories classified with that topic{% else %}search for other repositories with that topic{% endif %}.